BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 a generative artificial intelligence model in response to inputs or other data provided by you.
-“Indemnified Generative AI Services” means, collectively, generally available features of Amazon Titan Text Express, Amazon Titan Text Lite, Amazon Titan Text Embeddings, Amazon Titan Multimodal Embeddings, Amazon Titan Image Generator, AWS HealthScribe, Amazon Personalize, Amazon Q (including Amazon Q Developer Pro in-line code suggestions previously known as Amazon CodeWhisperer Professional, but excluding Amazon Q Developer Free Tier), Amazon Connect Contact Lens, and Amazon Lex.
-The following terms apply to the Indemnified Generative AI Services:
+“Indemnified Generative AI Services” means, collectively, generally available features of Amazon Titan Text Express, Amazon Titan Text Lite, Amazon Titan Text Premier, Amazon Titan Text Embeddings, Amazon Titan Multimodal Embeddings, Amazon Titan Image Generator, AWS HealthScribe, Amazon Personalize, Amazon Q (including Amazon Q Developer Pro in-line code suggestions previously known as Amazon CodeWhisperer Professional, but excluding Amazon Q Developer Free Tier), Amazon Connect Contact Lens, and Amazon Lex.
+The following terms apply to the Indemnified Generative AI
+Services:

 **50.10.1.  **Subject to the limitations in this Section 50.10, AWS will defend you and your employees, officers, and directors against any third-party